Are you looking for the best places to visit in Alberta in winter? From visiting Banff to the Rocky Mountains, this is how to spend winter in Alberta!

 Also, you get to fly in a helicopter over the Rocky Mountains.
 It doesn’t get much better than that!

-When it comes to the best views in Alberta, I immediately think of places like Lake Minnewanka.
+When it comes to the best places to visit in Alberta, I immediately think of Lake Minnewanka.

 Just a short 30 minute drive outside of Banff, Lake Minniewanka is an amazing place to explore, especially during winter when the lake is all frozen over.